ericustc/tick/README.md

   original data.

 * Analyse social media information propagation.
-Thanks to a dataset collected during 2017 French election compaign on Twitter, _tick_ is used to recover, for each topic, the network across which the information spread into the polical spectrum.
+Thanks to a dataset collected during 2017 French election campaign on Twitter, _tick_ is used to recover, for each topic, the network across which the information spread into the polical spectrum.